 (3) Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions.

-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported (June 30, 2018 valuation for the June 30, 2020 fiscal year end).
+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported (June 30, 2019 valuation for the June 30, 2021 fiscal year end).
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule: